dimonenka/dimonenka.github.io/_pages/about.md

 <a href="https://yandex.com/scholarships/" target="_blank" rel="noopener noreferrer">Yandex ML Prize</a>
 award based on my
 <a href="https://dl.acm.org/doi/abs/10.1145/3328526.3329642" target="_blank" rel="noopener noreferrer">EC publication</a>.
-Yandex, an international IT company, annually awards a handful of young researchers (typically, students) from Russia and neighboring countries with monetary prizes and research grants.
-The applications are reviewed based on the scientific contribution of the published research, as well as a behavioral interview.
-That year, nine researchers were awarded.

 I was also a part of a
 <a href="https://discourse.aicrowd.com/t/neurips-2020-flatland-winners/4010" target="_blank" rel="noopener noreferrer">team</a>